Musthaffaa: Plot

 Musthaffaa is the trusted henchman of the godfather Periyavar.
-When politicians need help, they notify Periyavar, and Musthaffaa, in turn, solves the problem with his sidekick Chellappa.
-Musthaffaa considers Periyavar as his own father and he calls him Vappa (father in Tamil Muslim) whilst he considers Chellappa as his own elder brother.
+When politicians need help, they notify Periyavar, and Musthaffaa solves the problem with his sidekick Chellappa.
+Musthaffaa considers Periyavar his own father and calls him Vappa (father in Tamil Muslim), whilst he considers Chellappa as his own elder brother.

-In the meantime, Sundaresan is appointed as an office worker in a government office, and he has persistently refused bribes.
-Being from a middle-class orthodox Brahmin family, Sundaresan lives with his sick wife Bhagyalakshmi, his daughter Lalitha, and his son Ramkumar.
+In the meantime, Sundaresan is appointed as a government office worker, and he has persistently refused bribes.
+Being from a middle-class orthodox Brahmin family, Sundaresan lives with his sick wife Bhagyalakshmi, daughter Lalitha, and son Ramkumar.
 Lalitha falls in love with Lakshmanan, while Ramkumar wants to become an engineer.
-Lakshmanan's family ask for a huge dowry for the wedding, and the principal of the engineering college asks them for a huge amount to enrol their son.
+Lakshmanan's family asks for a huge dowry for the wedding, and the engineering college principal asks them for a huge amount to enroll their son.
 Without enough revenue, they refuse both proposals.
 When Musthaffaa learns of their problem, he pressures Sundaresan to sign some contracts without examining them in exchange for bribes, but they still refuse.

-Musthaffaa shares enmity with Kaalaiya who wants to kill Periyavar.
-Meanwhile, a dancer named Kavita, who works in Kaalaiya's dance club, is saved by Musthaffaa from Kaalaiya's henchmen.
-With the help of Musthaffaa, Kavita becomes a Bharata Natyam teacher.
-Kavita develops a soft corner for Musthaffaa, and they finally decide to marry.
-In the meantime, Bhagyalakshmi's asthma has worsened and she is hospitalised.
+Musthaffaa shares enmity with Kaalaiya, who wants to kill Periyavar.
+Meanwhile, a dancer named Kavitha, who works in Kaalaiya's dance club, is saved by Musthaffaa from Kaalaiya's henchmen.
+With Musthaffaa's help, Kavitha becomes a Bharata Natyam teacher.
+She develops a soft corner for him, and they finally decide to marry.
+In the meantime, Bhagyalakshmi's asthma has worsened, and she is hospitalised.
 To treat her, Sundaresan must disburse a huge amount.
 The next day, the vigilance officer Rajaram, dressed as a civilian, tries to corrupt the officers, but only Sundaresan accepts.
 Sundaresan is subsequently arrested for corruption.